apache/iotdb/docs/UserGuide/Data-Concept/Data-Model-and-Terminology.md

 ### Aligned timeseries

-There is a situation that multiple measurements of an entity are sampled simultaneously in practical applications, forming multiple timeseries aligned on a time column.
+There is a situation that multiple measurements of an entity are sampled simultaneously in practical applications, forming multiple timeseries sharing the time column.
+Such a group of timeseries can be modeled as aligned timeseries in Apache IoTDB.

-By using aligned timeseries, the timestamp columns of a group of aligned timeseries need to be stored only once in memory and disk when inserting data, instead of once per timeseries.
+The timestamp columns of a group of aligned timeseries need to be stored only once in memory and disk when inserting data, instead of once per timeseries.

 It would be best if you created a group of aligned timeseries at the same time.